 - 1 cup sweet potato, peel and cut into 1/2 inch cubes

 - 1 tablespoon coconut oil

 - Pinch cinnamon, optional

-- In a large saucepan, on medium-high, add water, coconut milk, maple syrup, vanilla, salt.
+In a large saucepan, on medium-high, add water, almond milk, maple syrup, vanilla, salt.
 Bring to boil.
 Stir in rolled oats and return to a boil.
 Reduce heat and simmer for about 5 minutes until thick.

 Place sweet potato cubes in a medium saucepan with water, maple syrup, coconut oil.

 Cover saucepan and bring to boil, reduce heat to simmer.
 Stir constantly and cook for about 10 minutes or until sweet potatoes are tender and liquid has evaporated.